openframeworks/ofBook/chapters/OOPs!/chapter.md

-##• 5.1- make more Objects from your Class
+##make more Objects from your Class
 We've just created 3 objects but what if we wanted to created 10, 100 or maybe 1000's of them?!
 Hardcoding one by one would be a painful and long process that can be easily solved by automating the object creation and function calls.
 Just by using a couple for loops we'll make this process simpler and cleaner.
 Instead of declaring a list of objects one by one we'll create an array of objects of type 'ofBall'.
 We'll also introduce another new element: a constant.
 Constants are defined after the #includes as #define CONSTANT_NAME value.
 This is a way of defining a constant value that won't ever change in the program:

 **[KL: The pseudo code-like explanation above is an effective approach.
 This is a good method to use before writing out the ofBall class above, too.
 Also, I've been taking out words like "just" before steps and simplifying verb tenses for clarity.
 I'd keep that in mind as you continue writing this chapter.
 The more concise, the better.]**